Khalidansari/Khalidansari.github.io/documentation/others/cryptography.md

 ---
 # Cryptography Basics

+## Digital signature

+## What is it and how does it work?

+It works on the principle of asymmetric encryption algoritm.
+Generally all the algorithms we think of intutively when encrypting is symmetric.
+When we were in school we could exchange encrypted messages by simply rotating alphabets - e.g. replace A with C; B with D; C with E and ...
+Z with B. But what if someone comes to know how we are encrypting?
+If they know that we are simply rotating/moving an alphabet two places higher than they can decrypt it by moving each alphabet in encrypted text by moving them two places lower (moving C to A, etc.).
+Hence in symmetric encryption algorithms knowing the encrption key (the method/way encrption is done) jeopardizes everything.

 A digital signature is used to verify a message.
 It is basically an encrypted hash (encrypted by the private key of the sender) of the message.
 The recipient can check if the message was tampered with by hashing the received message and comparing this value with the decrypted signature.
 To decrypt the signature, the corresponding public key is required.

 A digital certificate is used to bind public keys to persons or other entities.
 If there were no certificates, the signature could be easily be forged, as the recipient could not check if the public key belongs to the sender.
 The certificate itself is signed by a trusted third party, a Certificate Authority like VeriSign.